 The Red Hat Club was on the New York Times Bestseller List.
 The Red Hat Club Rides Again debuted at #26 on the New York Times Best Seller list.
 The paperback edition of Queen Bee of Mimosa Branch appeared on both the USA Today‘s list and the New York Times Extended Bestseller List.

-2012 marks Jean Willett’s third Golden Heart Final in RWA’s prestigious Golden Heart competition.
+Jean Willett is a three-time Golden Heart Finalist in Romance Writers of America’s Golden Heart competition.
 A multi-award winning author, she loves escaping into a story, whether it’s mystery, romance or women’s fiction.
 A former chemist, Jean now prefers the chemistry on the page.
-Her years as a Navy brat traveling just about everywhere provide a rich tapestry of material for her stories.
+Her years as a Navy brat traveling everywhere give a rich tapestry of material for her stories.

 After playing hooky one day in the seventh grade to read Gone With the Wind, Karen White knew she wanted to be a writer—or become Scarlett O’Hara.
 In spite of these aspirations, Karen pursued a degree in business and graduated cum laude with a BS in Management from Tulane University.
 Ten years later, after leaving the business world, she fulfilled her dream of becoming a writer and wrote her first book.
 In the Shadow of the Moon was published in August, 2000.
 This book was nominated for the prestigious RITA award in 2001 in two separate categories.
 Her books have since been nominated for numerous national contests including three more RITAs, has twice been a finalist for the SIBA (Southeastern Booksellers Alliance) Fiction Book of the Year, and has twice won the National Readers’ Choice Award for Learning to Breathe and On Folly Beach.